 Interviews with a smaller group of these valedictorians shed light on why we see such dramatic differences in the application choices of low, middle, and high SES students.
 Radford explains that most students applied to schools with which they were already familiar.
 High SES students were much more likely to know people who had attended highly selective colleges, so they were more comfortable applying.
 They also felt more confident that they’d be successful at such an institution; less affluent students were more intimidated by these schools.

 Radford concludes by arguing that it’s a mistake to leave decisions about whether and how to apply for college admission to families.
 Doing so, she writes, “allows the advantages (and disadvantages) of one generation to be passed on to the next generation.”
-School-based college guidance would go some way towards evening out the differences and making higher education admissions more meritocratic.Lisa Wade is a professor of sociology at Occidental College.
+School-based college guidance would go some way towards evening out the differences and making higher education admissions more meritocratic.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.